 You do not need to deal with your tasks alone!
 In most administrative bodies, there are several student representatives.
 Furthermore, at the faculty level and the level of the entire University, you will get peer support from many other student representatives, through HYY’s Studies Committee, for instance.
 HYY also regularly organises training sessions for student representatives, study advisors and others interested in study affairs.
 These training sessions are open to everyone, and we will inform student representatives about them by email, on HYY’s website and on Facebook.
 The specialist in charge of supporting student representatives is also at your disposal to help in difficult situations.

-Instructions for applying are available here.
-Your application does not need to be long, and the calls for applications found on the website will always state what is considered as advantages.
-If, for instance, motivation is listed as an advantage, tell us why you are interested in acting as a student representative in your application.
+Your application does not need to be long!
+Each call for applications will state the things that are considered as advantages for the applicants.
+You should thus write your application by reflecting on these aspects.
+If, for instance, motivation is listed as an advantage, you should tell us why you are interested in acting as a student representative in your application.

 Student representatives act as the voice of students in the University administration and influence the University’s decision-making directly – what kind of teaching is organised and how student feedback is processed, for instance.
 Members of HYY’s Representative Council, on the other hand, make decisions on the Student Union’s own affairs, such as the use of funds and facilities, as well as appoint the Board of the Student Union and the editor in chief of Ylioppilaslehti, for instance.
 Further information on the Representative Council’s operation is available here.